Standards Committee Recommends 30 Day Suspension for Tory MP Owen Paterson over Consultancy Work

 “This is an egregious case of paid advocacy.
 Previous instances have led to suspensions of 18 days, 30 days and six months.
 Each of Mr Paterson’s several instances of paid advocacy would merit a suspension of several days, but the fact that he has repeatedly failed to perceive his conflict of interest and used his privileged position as a Member of Parliament to secure benefits for two companies for whom he was a paid consultant, is even more concerning.
 He has brought the House into disrepute.
 We therefore recommend that Mr Paterson be suspended from the service of the House for 30 sitting days.”

-Paterson has been under investigation over faults with a £100,000-a-year ‘consultancy’ job for Randox Health, accused of “bringing the Commons into disrepute” by allegedly breaking the parliamentary rule that MPs can’t act as a “paid advocate” for a company.
+Paterson has been under investigation over a £100,000-a-year ‘consultancy’ job for Randox Health, accused of “bringing the Commons into disrepute” by allegedly breaking the parliamentary rule that MPs can’t act as a “paid advocate” for a company.

 A week ago a statement from Paterson to the standards watchdog was leaked, claiming the investigation had “played a huge role” in his wife’s suicide, as she feared both her and her husband would be destroyed by “erroneous” claims he was involved in a political scandal.
 This statement is included in the commissioner’s report, with the commissioner noting the leak to the Mail on the 19th.
 She was clearly furious, saying the allegations to be “potentially actionable”, the leak of which is itself a serious breach of the rule that has led to suspension previously.
 A 30 sitting days suspension is a hell of a rap on the knuckles…

-Note: UPDATE: Owen Paterson has released an unrepentant statement in which he argues “the process I have been subject to does not comply with natural justice.” and that the “commissioner has admitted making her mind up before speaking to me or any witnesses”.